WbWbX/BFragmentationAnalyzer/README.md

 * `fragCP5Peterson`: CP5, Peterson, tuned to LEP + up/down uncertainties
 * `fragCP5Petersondown`
 * `fragCP5Petersonup`

+The following weights have also been computed but are not produced by default as their use is not recommended:

 * `fragCUETP8M2T4BL`: CUETP8M2T4, Bowler-Lund, tuned to LEP (assuming Monash)
 * `fragCUETP8M2T4BLdefault`: CUETP8M2T4, Bowler-Lund, Pythia8 default
 * `fragCUETP8M2T4BLLHC`: CUETP8M2T4, Bowler-Lund, TOP-18-012 result + up/down uncertainties